Chapter 5: Bit

 Amazing.
 It's true that whenever Ett fainted in the novel, she would rest not three days but three weeks, not one day but one month.

-Would it turn one month a year and a year a decade?
+Would it turn one month a year and a year to a decade?
 How much inspiration from Sleeping Beauty is this?
-Anyway, in a goodish way, she should be able to know her conversion from now on.
+Anyway, in a goodish way, she should be able to estimate the duration whenever she have coughing fits.

-As they guided her to her bathing area, Ett was as silent as she could, gazing at nothingness as she thought about what had occurred three weeks ago.
-Yes, it was the time that she wanted to flee or she'd get killed, like in the novel, but never did Guren tear her heart out and make her eat it.
-He stabs her heart.
-That was how it was.
+As they guided her to her bathing area, Ett was as silent as she could, gazing at nothingness as she thought about her nightmare.

 "Budalla, ergelak, scemu, loll, stupide, blöd, gòrach."
 Ett wants to bash her head, repeatedly muttering a mantra with the same meaning.